LINHAO1111427/aiverse/README.md

-# AIverse - AI Tools Directory
+npm# AIverse - AI Tools Directory

 Discover 500+ AI tools to boost your productivity.
 AIverse is a comprehensive directory of AI tools designed to help users find the perfect AI solution for their needs.